BlinkUX/sequelize-mock/docs/api/model.md

 ###  Return
-Returns <Promise.&#60;Boolean&#62;> Promise that resolves with a boolean meant to indicate if something was inserted
+`Promise.<Boolean>`: Promise that resolves with a boolean meant to indicate if something was inserted